Dopamine receptor: Renal system

 Dopamine receptors are present along the nephron in the kidney, with proximal tubule epithelial cells showing the highest density.
 In rats, D1-like receptors are present on the juxtaglomerular apparatus and on renal tubules, while D2-like receptors are present on the glomeruli, zona glomerulosa cells of the adrenal cortex, renal tubules, and postganglionic sympathetic nerve terminals.
-Dopamine signaling affects diuresis and natriuresis.
+Dopamine signalling affects diuresis and natriuresis.